imb/fctx/doc/usr/source/strapi_fct.rst

         *s1* and *s2* are NULL, this function will return non-zero (TRUE) value.
 See :cfunc:`fctstr_ieq` for a case-insenstive string compare.

+.. cfunction:: fctstr_endswith(s, check)

+        Returns true if the string, *s*, ends with the given *check* string.
+NULL's are treated as blank strings.

 .. cfunction:: fctstr_ieq(s1,s2)

         Performs a case insensitve string compare, see :cfunc:`fctstr_eq` for